GHesericsu/cloudStay-PhotoGallery/README.md

 # Cloud Stay - Photo Gallery Module API

-This API was built to provide the Cloud Stay App access to each property's photos so users can view the photos of the properties they are interested in renting.
+This API was built to provide the Cloud Stay App access to each property's photos so users can view the photos of the rooms they are interested in renting.

 ## Scalability